 In Regular Contests of ST, absolute ST scores can easily be too high or too low to accommodate meaningful rolls, necessitating the “Extreme Scores” fix.
 That patch does seek to preserve the relative difference in ST through the mechanism of “reduce the lower score to 10 and multiply the higher score by (10/lower score)”, a workable method even if it isn’t exactly lovely in play.
 But it also means that Regular Contests and Quick Contests end up taking two different paths in how they treat differences in ST. (And the above multiplicative fix should also be used to fix Contests of low ST scores, not just high scores.)

-Then there’s the bigger problem: rolls against ST that don’t properly consider target difficulty.
-Take the leg up (a roll against ST) and pull-up (a roll against ST-based Climbing) feats that pop up on Action 2: Exploits p.
+The bigger, less subtle problem, is that mentioned at the outset above: rolls against ST that don’t properly consider target difficulty.
+Take the aforementioned leg up (a roll against ST) and pull-up (a roll against ST-based Climbing) feats that pop up on Action 2: Exploits p.
 19 and elsewhere.
 It’s fun stuff, but the feats automatically pit ST against normal human body weights, not the actual weight involved.
-The backward-seeming result: fantasy pixie PCs fail miserably at pull-ups while huge giants yoink themselves up ease.
+The backward-seeming result: fantasy pixie PCs fail miserably at pull-ups while huge giants yoink themselves up with ease.

 Getting faux-philosophical: Just what is a roll against ST?